Andrea Roalfe is the Head of Statistics in the Primary Care Clinical Sciences unit of the School of Health and Population Sciences

 The MICE rule

 Andrea was heavily involved with the development and validation of a clinical decision tool, to optimise referral for echocardiography of people identified in primary care with suspected heart failure.
-Research is now focusing on prospective validation of the rule in GP practices (REFER) and subsequent impact analysis.
+Research is now focusing on the prospective validation of the rule in GP practices (REFER).

 As a key member of the Birmingham Irritable Bowel Syndrome Research Group, Andrea was involved with the development and validation of the Birmingham IBS Symptom Questionnaire.
 This tool is currently being utilised in clinical trials in the UK, Germany, Canada, Australia and the USA.